mbrt/blog-src/001-ripgrep-code-review/post.md

 This error type has an interesting recursive definition.
 The `Partial` case of the enumeration contains a vector of `Error`s, for example. `WithLineNumber` adds line information to an `Error`.
-In this case `Box<Error>` since a recursive type cannot embed itself, otherwise it would be impossible to compute the size of the type.
+In this case `Box<Error>`, since a recursive type cannot embed itself, otherwise it would be impossible to compute the size of the type.

 Then the [error::Error](https://doc.rust-lang.org/std/error/trait.Error.html),
 [fmt::Display](https://doc.rust-lang.org/std/fmt/trait.Display.html) and
 [`From<io::Error>`](https://doc.rust-lang.org/std/convert/trait.From.html)
-traits are implemented, to make it a proper error type, and to easily convert an `io::Error` into it.
+traits are implemented, to make it a proper error type and to easily construct it out an `io::Error`.
 Here the boilerplate necessary to crank up the error type are handcrafted.
-Another possibility would have been to use the [quick-error](https://github.com/tailhook/quick-error) macro, which reduces the burden to implement error types to a minimum.
+Another possibility could have been to use the [quick-error](https://github.com/tailhook/quick-error) macro, which reduces the burden to implement error types to a minimum.
 A good reference on the error handling topic is present in